FACTBOX-Comments from crowds in London on Queen Elizabeth | Entertainment

 "She's been here all my life.
 I'm not particularly mad about the royal family but I like the queen.
 "I wasn't going to miss it, though - I had to be here."

-JOEL FESTENSTEIN, 28, BUSINESS RISK ANALYST FROM MANCHESTER "I've been a long admirer of the Queen.
-I even went to her 80th birthday as a child when she was here in the palace.
+JOEL FESTENSTEIN, 28, BUSINESS RISK ANALYST FROM MANCHESTER "I've been a long admirer of the Queen ...
 I wanted to be part of the final send-off."

 MARIO REID, VETERAN WHO SERVED 22 YEARS WITH THE ROYAL ENGINEERS, FROM KENT "We call her the boss - I've just come to pay my respects for her.